Siddheshk02/Securelee/README.md

 ## `Securelee SignUp`

 ```
-Sign-up to Securelee using your browser.
+Sign-up to Securelee using your email.

 Usage:
   Securelee SignUp [flags]